 Positive Women’s Network offers a number of support programs for individuals and groups.
 Support workers offer one-to-one help for women going through post-diagnosis and life changes that can result from HIV.
 Group activities help introduce women to each other in welcoming and non-intimidating ways.

-A drop-in lounge, lunch program and weekend retreats offer chances for women to connect.
+A drop-in lounge, lunch program and weekend retreats offer chances for women to meet and learn about HIV.
 For women who live in smaller communities and don’t have much of a chance (if any) to connect with other people living with HIV, weekend retreats can be a much needed getaway.
 We always reserve spaces for women who have never attended a retreat and for women from out of town.

 An HIV diagnosis changes your life.
 But you don’t have to go through it alone.